jsabol/kw_warfare/README.md

 ###This project is not affiliated with MCDM and is in no way endorsed by them.

-The module adds a special sheet for NPC Actors that designates them as a unit and allows you to input any units created with the warfare system.
+The module adds a sheet for NPC Actors that designates them as a warfare unit and allows you to input any units created with the warfare system.

 To use: Create an NPC actor and use the 'K&W Unit Sheet' sheet.